 - By far the most important challenge regarding MOQ for dark as well as convenience stores is shrinkage.
 Convenience stores have a problem, especially with dairy and deli products.
 In many cases, due to the limited shelf life and low demand, products are at constant risk of being thrown away or sold only with rebates.
 While the demand in a dark store will likely exceed the demand in a convenience store, it might have also slow-running items with limited shelf life with constant demand such as milk.
 Our experience shows that in a dark store, demand for slow-running products with constant demand cannot be directed through rebates or product promotions as it is possible in offline sales channels.
 It is therefore even harder for the dark store to sell such products through rebates, and the risk of shrinkage even higher.

 Different options exist to better align demand with supply:

 - It should be verified whether the smallest possible package size is offered as MOQ.
 In many cases supplier outer packaging consists of inner packages with only a fraction of stock-keeping units (SKU).
 It should not be a problem to break the supplier packages and add inner packages towards a delivery pallet.

 - If inner packages are not available or do not solve the problem, a discussion between procurement and supplier can be an option.
-If the product is strategic for the supplier or the supplier, they might be willing to deliver inner packages with fewer items.
+If the product is strategic for the supplier or the supplier has, for other reasons, little power in the negotiation, they might be willing to deliver inner packages with fewer items.